Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/sniffPort_en.md

 ##RETURN VALUE##

-On success, return true or false.
+On success, return true if the port is usable, otherwise return false.

 On error, exception will be thrown.